Dragonmasterx87/Interactive-3D-Plotting-in-Seurat-3.0.0/README.md

 # 3D-Plotting-in-Seurat-3.0.0

 The following code is used to generate nice interactive 3D tSNE plots against Seurat objects created using the excellent single cell RNAseq analysis tool created by the Satijalab.
-This code works for Seurat v3.0.0
+V1 works for Seurat v2.3.4 and V2 of the code works for Seurat v3.0.0.

 For more on Seurat please visit:https://satijalab.org/seurat/